scattering/RAG-ICP-CLUSTERING/README.md

 cd RAG-ICP-CLUSTERING

 # Create and activate a conda environment
-conda create --name rag-env python=3.12 -y conda activate rag-env
+conda env create -f environment.yml conda activate rag-env

-# Install required packages
-pip install -r requirements.txt
-</code></pre>
 <p>Use the provided scripts to run the ICP, RAG, or clustering tools.
 Documentation and examples will be added for each module.</p>

 <p>Create a <code>.env</code> file in the project root directory and add your RChat API key like this:</p>